Bachelor of Arts

 Reciprocity with most states allows students to secure certification in other regions with minimal effort, usually an application and fees paid to that state or commonwealth.

 - To prepare students to understand and integrate knowledge of physical, social, cognitive, and emotional development, with understandings of disabilities and multiculturalism, and to constructively assess and evaluate student needs, abilities, and developmental and academic progress;

-- To prepare student to teach appropriate 7-12 content in accordance with the pertinent learning standards for New York State, and to develop and implement a standards-based curriculum that produces students who are college and career-ready.
+- To prepare students to teach appropriate 7-12 content in accordance with the pertinent learning standards for New York State, and to develop and implement a standards-based curriculum that produces students who are college and career-ready;

-The program's professional semester and field placements occur in multiple middle and high schools in the Syracuse City School district and surrounding areas.
-Students also spend a summer at Cazenovia College after their junior year studying strategies for teaching students with disabilities and working in summer programs and schools with adolescents with disabilities.
+The program's professional semester and field placements occur in multiple middle and high schools in local and rural districts in surrounding areas.
+Students also spend a summer at Cazenovia College after their junior year studying strategies for teaching students with disabilities, and working in summer programs and schools with adolescents with disabilities.